stefan-hesse/test-repository/guide-source/GUIDE_README.md

 **The Webflow pages update automatically** — no action needed in Webflow after the build completes.

-Total time from saving in Typora to the website updating: about 2 minutes.
+Total time from saving in MacDown to the website updating: about 2 minutes.

 ---